pallets-eco/flask-admin/doc/introduction.rst

     admin.add_view(CustomView(name='Analytics', endpoint='analytics'))

-This will add a link to the navbar, from where your view can be accessed.
+This will add a link to the navbar for your view.
 Notice that it is served at '/', the root URL.
 This is a restriction on standalone views: at the very minimum, each view class needs at least one method to serve a view at its root.

 The `analytics_index.html` template for the example above, could look something like::